wordpress-mobile/release-toolkit-gutenberg-mobile/Releasing.md

 <!-- /wp:group -->

 <!-- wp:paragraph -->
-<p>o Midway through the week of the release, create installable builds for WPiOS and WPAndroid based off the current <code>develop</code> branch and complete the <a href="https://github.com/wordpress-mobile/test-cases/tree/master/test-cases/gutenberg/writing-flow">general writing flow test cases</a>. </p>
+<p>o On Tuesday of the week of the release, create installable builds for WPiOS and WPAndroid based off the current <code>develop</code> branch and complete the <a href="https://github.com/wordpress-mobile/test-cases/tree/master/test-cases/gutenberg/writing-flow">general writing flow test cases</a>. </p>
 <!-- /wp:paragraph -->

 <!-- wp:heading {"level":3} -->